 - Adjust your engine's fuel map to ensure efficiency and power (Some OEM E85 systems don't do this)

 Our kits don't compromise your engine in any way.
 With the right setup, E85 will not cause detonation or knocking.
-In fact, with E85's higher effective octane rating, it may improve the engine’s knock resistance capability
+In fact, E85's higher octane rating may improve the engine’s knock resistance capability.